- Herbert Scoville Jr. Peace Fellowship

 The Rotary Foundation is now accepting applications for the Rotary World Peace Scholarship.
 Successful candidates would pursue a master's level degree in international studies, peace studies, and conflict resolution at one of the eight Rotary partner universities: University of Bradford, University of California, Berkeley; Duke University; University of North Carolina; Sciences Po; International Christian University; University of Queensland; Universidad Del Salvador.
 Applicants must be committed to peace and have proven experience in their field.
 Please look at our website for scholarship program and application information.

 The International MA program in Peace and Development Studies is a postgraduate program meant to challenge students both inside and outside the classroom.
 Although the courses reflect the high quality of its international faculty, a significant portion of the education occurs outside the seminars.
-Unlike most modern universities, this program recognises that students themselves are valuable sources of information.
+Unlike most modern universities, this program recognizes that students themselves are valuable sources of information.
 Therefore, in addition to a standard education informed by professors and texts, the MA also cultivates a more horizontal approach to education, where students can teach each other.

 Universitat Jaume I initially issues the Master's degree to the students who attend three terms of the academic courses at the Master's Program in Peace and Development Studies together with the submission of the final draft of their thesis.